Providenciales Freediving

 Equipment

-Dive Provo in Grace Bay has the finest selection of equipment of the Providenciales water sports shops.
+Dive Provo in Grace Bay has the best selection of freediving equipment of the Providenciales water sports shops.
+Alternatively, some charter companies and freediving courses can rent you equipment or include it in the package cost.

 Mask